learning-quantum-computing/learning-quantum-computing.github.io/_posts/2020-01-30-core-1-introduction-to-quantum.markdown

 ```
 ⚠️ Notes:
-    - This week will contain only theoretical lectures
+    - This week will contain theoretical lectures and practical exercises
 ```

 <br />